Estimating the scaling function of multifractal measures and multifractal random walks using ratios: Multifractal random walk

 \section{Multifractal random walk}

 Throughout this section, the MRM $M$ and the process $\{w_l(u)\}$ will be as defined in the previous section.
-A multifractal random walk (MRW) is the process $X$ obtained as the $L^2$ limit as $l\to0$ of the integral $\int_0^t \mathrm e^{w_l(u)} \, \mathrm d B_H(u)$ where $B_H$ is a standard fractional Brownian motion independent of $M$; see \cite{abry:chainais:coutin:pipiras:2009, bacry:delour:muzy:2001, bacry:muzy:2003, ludena:2008}.
-Recall that $B_H$ is a continuous Gaussian, centered process with $B_H(0)=0$ and
+A multifractal random walk (MRW) is the process $X$ obtained as the $L^2$ limit as $l\to0$ of the integral $\int_0^t \mathrm{e}^{w_l(u)} \,\mathrm{d} B_H(u)$ where $B_H$ is a standard fractional Brownian motion independent of $M$; see Abry \textit{et~al.} \cite {abrychainaiscoutinpipiras2009}, Bacry, Delour and Muzy \cite{bacrydelourmuzy2001}, Bacry and Muzy \cite{bacrymuzy2003}, Lude{\~n}a \cite{ludena2008}.
+Recall that $B_H$ is a continuous centered Gaussian process with $B_H(0)=0$ and

-for all $t,s\in [0,1]$.
+for all $t,s\in[0,1]$.
 For $H=1/2$, $B_{1/2}$ is the standard Brownian motion and will be simply denoted by $B$.
-This means that $X$ is the conditionally (with respect to $M$) Gaussian process whose covariance function is defined in (\ref{eq:mrw1}) or (\ref{eq:mrw2}) below according to whether the Hurst parameter of the fBm $H=1/2$ or $H>1/2$.
+Thus, $X$ is the conditionally (with respect to $M$) Gaussian process whose covariance function is defined in (\ref{eqmrw1}) or (\ref{eqmrw2}) below according to whether the Hurst parameter of the fBm is $H=1/2$ or $H>1/2$.
 Except for the case $H=1/2$, which is ordinary Brownian motion, it is worthwhile to remark that this conditionally Gaussian process $X$ is not the time changed process $B_H(M[0,t])$.

-Throughout this section $\to_M$ will stand for conditional convergence in distribution given $M$ and $\esp_{M}$ and $\mathrm{var}_M$ stand for the conditional expectation and variance given~$M$.
-We consider the following two cases. \begin{itemize} \item Case $H=1/2$ \cite{bacry:delour:muzy:2001, bacry:muzy:2003}.
+Throughout this section $\to_M$ will stand for conditional convergence in distribution given $M$ and $\esp_{M}$ and $\operatorname{var}_M$ stand for the conditional expectation and variance given~$M$.
+We consider the following two cases. \begin{itemize} \item Case $H=1/2$ Bacry, Delour and Muzy \cite{bacrydelourmuzy2001}, Bacry and Muzy \cite{bacrymuzy2003}.
 The MRW $X$ is defined as the centered, conditionally Gaussian process with conditional covariance

-The scaling function is $\zeta_{1/2}(q)=\zeta(q/2)$, since by~(\ref{eq:cdv-mrm}) and~(\ref{eq:scaling-mrm}), for $\lambda\in(0,1)$,
+The scaling function is $\zeta_{1/2}(q)=\zeta(q/2)$, since by~(\ref{eqcdv-mrm}) and~(\ref{eqscaling-mrm}), for $\lambda\in(0,1)$,